alvaro20dam/alvaro20dam.github.io/_posts/2025-06-03-cinema-analysis.md

 #### Building Our Customer Segments: The `segmented_users` CTE

-Our first CTE, aptly named segmented_users, is all about classifying each individual customer:
+Our first CTE, aptly named `segmented_users`, is all about classifying each individual customer:

 ```sql
 WITH segmented_users AS (